aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/using-solver-sessions.rst

 during a ``Heuristic`` callback.
 Once you have found a heuristic solution, you can pass it onto the running solver session using the function :any:`GMP::Solution::SendToSolverSession`.
-Note that this functionality is currently only supported by CPLEX and GUROBI.
+Note that this functionality is currently only supported by CPLEX and Gurobi.

 .. rubric:: No asynchronous solves